blocksninja/das-coin/doc/zmq.md

 request/reply, and push/pull.

-The Tribe Core daemon can be configured to act as a trusted "border router", implementing the das wire protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for
+The Tribe Core daemon can be configured to act as a trusted "border router", implementing the tribe wire protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for